These American Cities Feel Worlds Away – No Passport Needed

 For majestic castles and sparkling coastlines, delicious food and historic sites, more U.S. travelers are venturing abroad than ever before.
 We’ll admit, a transatlantic trip is always a treat – but there are plenty of U.S. cities that are equally charming and culturally rich, without the added hours of travel time or the need for a passport.
 You just have to know where to look!

 These nearby destinations have all the classic architecture, jaw-dropping nature, and unique cuisines of a far-off vacation – no passport required.
-From San Diego to southern Florida, here’s where to go for international flair in the U.S.A.
+From San Diego to New England, here’s where to go for international flair in the U.S.A.

 For a Taste of Paris, Visit Washington, D.C.